-The built-in form builder creates and manages forms, such as contact forms and newsletter signups.
-All form submissions are validated server-side before saved in the database.
+The built-in form builder enables the creation and management of forms, including contact forms and newsletter sign-ups.
+All form submissions are validated server-side before being saved in the database.
 The generated forms can be added with optional HTML-code generation and with multiple forms on the same page.

 - Secure data

-The form submissions are stored on your server and makes it easy to adhere to GDPR and other privacy laws. - Server-side data validation
+The form submissions are stored on your server and make it easy to adhere to GDPR and other privacy laws. - Server-side data validation

-Form submissions are validated before saved in the database to prevent attacks, errors and maintain data integrity. - Unlimited forms
+Form submissions are validated before being saved in the database to prevent attacks, errors, and maintain data integrity. - Unlimited forms

-This is a self-hosted solution: no limit on the amount of forms and form submissions. - Connect to other services
+This is a self-hosted solution: no limit on the amount of forms and form submissions. - Email notifications

-Setup email notification when receiving a form submission. - No-code HTML generation
+Set up email notification when receiving a form submission. - Auto HTML generation

 Multiple forms, such as a contact form as well as a newsletter signup, can be setup on the same page. - JS free